uTensor/utensor-helloworld/docs/blog.md

 ```
 The Jupyter-notebook, [`mnist_conv.ipynb`](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb), hosts the training code and uses the uTensor API, which generates C++ code from the trained model.
 For simplicity, the project already contains the generated C++ code in the `constant` and `models` folders, so they are ready to be compiled.
 These pre-generated code will be overwritten after you run the notebook in the next section.

-## Model Creation and Code Generation
+## Model Creation
+In this writing, we will only discuss the code specific to the model architecture and uTensor.
+The full notebook can be viewed online [here](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb), and it is easily modifiable to suit your application.

 The Jupyter-notebook is launched from the project root:
 ```bash
 (ut) $ jupyter-notebook mnist_conv.ipynb &
 ```
-The above command should open a browser window of the notebook.
-Run the notebook by selecting `Kernel` > `Restart & Run All` from its dropdown menu:

-[img]

-In this writing, we will only discuss the code specific to the model architecture and uTensor.
-The full notebook can be viewed online [here](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb), and it is easily modifiable to suit your application.

-### Model Creation

-#### Defining the Model
+### Defining the Model
 We defined a convulutional neural network with less than 5kB (after quantization) of parameters:
 ```python
 class MyModel(Model):